KarelPeeters/Kyanite/notes/Ideas.md

 * look at mobilenet V1 V2 (V3)
 * Ghost/Virtual Batch norm: use smaller batches to get batch statistics, supposed to solve the very real "train/eval" gap
 * figure out why the value head is so bad at fitting the data
+* add available moves as output for regularization
+* add available moves as input for value head improvement

 ## Network evaluation performance